AriFordsham/GHCWiki/unpacked-sum-types.md

 ```

-This above reboxing will go away, using case-of-case and case-of-known-constructor, if we scrutinize the result of the above expression again.
+This above reboxing will go away, using case-of-case and case-of-known-constructor, if we scrutinize `x` again.